R3Dx-creative/clip-ranking/README.md

 # clip-ranking

-A system for interesting files for closed friend community.
+A system for interesting items for closed friend community.

 For example, it notify game clips to Discord and aggregate reactions on them, and sort them.